lonelam/mock-xmlhttprequest/CONTRIBUTING.md

 ### Runing the unit tests

     $ npm test
+    $ npm run lint

-All tests must pass and the included lint step must be successful.
+All tests must pass and the lint step must have no errors.

 ## Coding style
-The coding style is based on the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) with few modifications.
+The coding style is based on the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) with a few modifications.

 In general:
 * Be consistent with the existing coding style.